Workers' Compensation Insurance

 - Burial benefits pay for some funeral expenses.

-- Death benefits pay some lost wages to the family of a worker killed on the job.
+- Death benefits pay some lost wages to the family of an employee killed on the job.

 - are intentional or self-inflicted